 It is purported that Lyme disease-causing bacteria cross the blood-brain barrier by slithering through the thin membrane or by means of trans-cellular passage.

-Once in the brain, localized immune response is activated and immune cells flood the area.
+Once in the brain, the localized immune response is activated and immune cells flood the area.
 This increases the number of chemokines (signaling proteins that attract white blood cells), which promotes a stronger inflammatory response.

 It only gets worse…